Scholarships and Grants

 Bullard Family Fund Scholarship

 Students residing in North Carolina who are preparing for full-time Christian ministry and are members or their parent(s) are members of a church associated with the NC Baptist State Convention, may be eligible for a scholarship from the Bullard Family Fund.
-Scholarship amounts will vary and students must apply for this scholarship by January 15 of each year.
+Scholarship amounts will vary.
 For more information, visit www.ncbaptistfoundation.org or contact the School of Divinity Office of Admissions.

 Luther H. Butler Student Loan Fund